Build a Crypto Portfolio Manager with AI Agents, MCP Servers, and Python — A Practical Guide

 What You’ll Build

-By the end of this guide, you’ll have a multi-agent system that:
+By the end of this guide, you will have a multi-agent system that:

 - Reads your portfolio from Binance, Coinbase, and Kraken simultaneously